tinted-theming/tinted-fzf/README.md

 The `build_scheme` directory of this repository contains fzf colorschemes build using the [base16-builder-php][4].
-You can build all the colorschemes yourself by using the aformentionned builder a builder written in another language. (see [base16 main repository][3])
+You can build all the colorschemes yourself by using the aformentionned builder or a builder written in another language.
+(see [base16 main repository][3])

 ## Installation